DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDropDownButton/1 Configuration/template.md

 #include common-ref-elementparam with { element: "button content" }

 ##### return: String | Element | jQuery
-A template name or container.
+The template name or the template's container element.

 ---
 The following code sample creates a DropDownButton featuring multiline text for the base button.